ShinyTrinkets/docs/blogs/captain-log.md

 * 2016 - Triceratops.ex - written in Elixir, probably the most elegant implementation
 * 2016 - Triceratops/Trinkets.py - written in Python3.5, this was the most advanced version, the scripts were written in in Coconut

-At the end of 2016 I renamed the project to Trinkets.
+At the end of 2016 I renamed the project to "Trinkets".

 * 2017 - Trinkets.js take 2 - using ES6, I spent a lot of time in this one, before I switched to Golang
 * 2018 - TwoFold.cr - some experiments in Crystal lang (will be re-written to TwoFold.js)